-Families receive accurate information when they meet with teachers in order to ensure that they have a full picture of their child's skills and abilities, as well as their behaviour.
+Families receive accurate information when they meet with teachers in order to ensure that they have a full picture of their child's skills and abilities, as well as their behaviour and interpersonal development.
 There are formal review meetings in the Autumn and Spring terms and the Annual Review meeting is held in the Summer term.